 Submit your materials prior to the deadline to give yourself ample time to resolve any problems that you might encounter.
 You take a significant risk by waiting until the day of the deadline to submit.
-When in doubt, contact staff.
+When in doubt, contact the Our Town staff at OT@arts.gov.